sf-wdi-44/react-component-lifecycle/readme.md

 This lesson will walk us through the Component Lifecycle: hooks that are fired at different stages of a components "life" for solving the problems described above, as well as many others.

-Throughout the course of this lesson, we'll build out a simple flashcard app with vocabulary keywords pulled form the Oxford Dictionary API.
+Throughout the course of this lesson, we'll build out a simple flashcard app with vocabulary keywords pulled from the Oxford Dictionary API.
 Our flashcard app will cycle through a set of flashcards, giving us 10 seconds to think of the definition before moving on to the next card.

 But first, what is the Component Lifecycle?

 ## The Component Lifecycle
 > 10 min / 0:20

-Class-based components provide several lifecycle methods that you can use to control your application based on the state of the UI.
+Components provide several lifecycle methods that you can use to control your application based on the state of the UI.

-If defined, these methods will be invoked automatically so you can define the ones you need.
+When you include these methods in the component they will be invoked automatically (because we are extending the React.Component class which has them already defined).

-These methods are called at specific points in the rendering process.
+Lifecycle methods are called at specific points in the rendering process.
 You can use these methods to perform actions based on what's happening on the DOM.

 * `componentDidMount`, for example, is called immediately *after* a component is rendered to the DOM.
 * `componentWillUnmount` is called immediately *before* a component is removed from the DOM.

+**What do you use lifecycle methods for?**

-Some common uses of lifecycle methods are making asynchronous requests, binding event listeners, and optimizing for performance.
+Making asynchronous requests (ajax calls), binding event listeners to components, animating components (once they've rendered), and optimizing for performance (shouldComponentUpdate).

 ### At a very high level

-There are two types of component lifecycle methods, categorized by when the occur in the lifecycle: **mounting** lifecycle methods and **updating** lifecycle methods
+There are two types of component lifecycle methods:

 * **Mounting** lifecycle methods. e.g. What happens when the component is created?
 Was an initial state set?
 Methods:
   - `constructor()`